Flooristics, LLC

 Glass

-No matter what kind of hard surface material is chosen, there will be a lot less headache when clients know the pros and cons of each option.
-Flooring contractors can provide the education they need to focus in on what product will be best for them.
+Clients will have far fewer headaches when they know the pros and cons of each hard surface material option.
+Flooring contractors can provide the education they need to focus on which product will be best for them.

 Filed Under: Tile and Stone Tagged With: glass tile floor, groups of stone flooring, porcelain floor, stone flooring, stone floors, Tile and Stone, tile flooring